PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # Completed tasks

+- DONE: When placing a mine, it spams resets while it's setting up the liner and the primary mine.
+May be an issue with zero block resets and having zero block counts remaining.
+May want to initially set the block counts to something like 1, then after the mine is done being laid out, then reset it.
+When it's in "tracer" mode, no blocks exist that can be broken, so a value of 1 cannot be decreased.i

 - DONE: percent is not being filtered from `/mines blockevent percent` and is causing errors in the formatting of the number.
 Percent is also not showing the list of events to get the rows...